touchpi/touchpi-doc/docs/index.md

 > :point_up: **Tip:**<br>
     It is recommended to install the device completely remote and use it as headless system right from the beginning.
-    There is never an external monitor, keyboard or mouse needed in the installation procedure.
+    It is never an external monitor, keyboard or mouse needed in the installation procedure.
     Using ssh keys (ssh-ed25519) is highly recommended.